CulDeVu/culdevu.github.io/_posts/2016-02-02-microfacet-dummies.md

 	e^{ \frac{ -\tan^2 \theta_m }{ \alpha^2_b } }
 $$

-The Geometry term is a little more tricky.
+The Geometry term is a little trickier.
 It involves the $$ \text{erf}(x) $$ function, which can be very expensive to calculate.
 There's an approximation of it, though, that's very good, shown again here:

 $$
 G_{Smith}(\textbf{i}, \textbf{o}, \textbf{h}) = G_1(\textbf{i}, \textbf{h}) G_1(\textbf{o}, \textbf{h}) \\~\\